4 steps to fix Windows 10 volume bar stuck on the screen

 2. Unplug the keyboard

-Of course, this resolution won’t be any good for laptops; but it works for desktops nonetheless.
+Of course, this resolution won’t be suitable for laptops; but it works for desktops.

 3. Reinstall the sound drivers

-- Right-click the Start button and select Run.
+- Click the Start button, type device manager, and select the results.

 - Then restart Windows.

 The stuck volume bar can also be due to audio drivers.
-Some users have stated that they’ve fixed the issue by uninstalling sound drivers.
+Some users have said they’ve fixed the issue by uninstalling sound drivers.

 - Click View all on the left of the window.